gaerfield/reveal-md-github-pages/README.md

 * embed small [plantuml](https://plantuml.com/)-diagrams into the presentation
 * included scripts are configured in includes.js
   * clear the content, if customizations not needed (but keep the file!)

+## view changes locally

+* to view the presentation locally the start of a server is needed
+* docker
+  * a `docker-compose.yml` is part of the repository
+  * call `docker-compose up` and open [http://localhost:1948/slides.md]
+* npm
+  * install reveal-md within repository `npm install reveal-md`
+  * and then call `./node_modules/.bin/reveal-md --preprocessor includes.js --css custom.css slides.md`
+  * the browser should open automatically